alphabet5/guacamole-compose/README.md

 - Generates the mysql initialization script, to configure a new mysql database.
 - Generates an nginx configuration.
 - Has parameter options and templates, so you should just have to change a single parameter file for each deployment.
-- Adds users to mysql from ldap.
+- Adds user groups to mysql from ldap.
 - Configures connections from ldap.
+- Configures user groups with permissions to connections
 - Configures additional manual connections from the paramters.yaml file.